Dead Men Tell No Tales archived

 Kory Nelson, Esq.

 DogsBite.org greatly thanks Mr. Nelson for his thoughtful and informative response.
-Most persons do not work within the legal system nor can we easily articulate the meaning of such a bizarre law or Smith's interpretation of it.
+Most persons do not work within the legal system nor can we easily articulate the meaning of such a bizarre law or Judge Thomas A. Smith's interpretation of it.
 DogsBite.org grieves for Jami Southard and her family and most especially for Jerry's widow.
-We encourage all readers who have not yet watched the Calaveras Enterprise video, "Fatal Pit Bull Attack - A Closer Look" to do so now.
+We encourage all readers who have not yet watched the Calaveras Enterprise video, "Fatal Pit Bull Attack - A Closer Look" to watch it below.

 10/13/10: Video: Calaveras Enterprise Examines Pit Bull Victim's Last Steps

 09/17/10: 2010 Fatality: Mountain Ranch Man Mauled to Death by Two Pit Bulls